WomensLaw serves and supports all survivors, no matter their sex or gender.

 If I think I am a victim of severe human trafficking, how do I contact law enforcement for help?

-• law enforcement and Immigration and Customs Enforcement (“ICE”) may raid your workplace;
+• Law enforcement and Immigration and Customs Enforcement (“ICE”) may raid your workplace;

-• law enforcement may arrest you for prostitution or some other crime the trafficker forces you to participate in; or
+• Law enforcement may arrest you for prostitution or some other crime the trafficker forces you to participate in; or

-• a state or federal agency may send officers to investigate workplace violations or other issues in the workplace.
+• A state or federal agency may send officers to investigate workplace violations or other issues in the workplace.

-If you have come into contact with law enforcement in any of these ways, you could find a way to safely report your situation to them.
+If you have come into contact with law enforcement in any of these ways, you could try to find a way to safely report your situation to them.
 Even if the agency you report it to can’t investigate, they should know which law enforcement agency can help you and should report your situation to them.

 Be aware that contacting law enforcement on your own may be risky.
 Some law enforcement agencies may get Immigration and Customs Enforcement (ICE) involved.
 If that happens, you should ask to speak to an ICE Homeland Security Investigator specializing in human trafficking.